| A complimentary eSeminar for God on the Net Members: | ||

 True Be

 patient--your Quest is a journey.
-A large
+A la For

 people raised with electric can openers, microwave ovens and Pentium computers,